How many hills in Singapore can you think of off the top of your head, other than Singapore’s highest point – our famed Bukit Timah Hill?

 Where: Vigilante Drive off South Buona Vista Road

 Height: Estimated 65 metres

 8. Jurong Hill

 The next time you visit Jurong Bird Park, located at the western slope of Jurong Hill, take 10 minutes and climb a little higher up.
 With a “Garden of Fame” located within the park, Jurong Hill is one park that has seen trees being planted by many visiting foreign dignitaries, including Queen Elizabeth II.
 The three-storey spiral lookout tower atop Jurong Hill gives you aerial views of Tuas and Jurong.
 At night, this is an excellent spot to admire the twinkling lights from the nearby Jurong Island.
-Though the Hilltop Japanese and Indonesian Restaurants have closed since their leases have expired, you can simply bask in the well-shaded park with its mature trees and appreciate its quiet beauty.
+At the park, you can simply bask in the well-shaded park with its mature trees and appreciate its quiet beauty.